MohcineProject/Ecosystem-simulation/README.md

-# BE - Simulation d'un écosystème
+# BE - Ecosystem simulation

-This project is a simulation of an ecosystem of creatures in an aquarium, aiming to explore and demonstrate how different creatures interact when equipped with sensors, accessories, and various behaviors.
+This project is a simulation of an ecosystem of creatures (we also call them bestioles as in French) in an aquarium, aiming to explore and demonstrate how different creatures interact when equipped with sensors, accessories, and various behaviors.
 The system simulates diverse behaviors of the creatures: gregarious, fearful, kamikaze, cautious, and with multiple personalities, while taking into account different sensors (such as eyes and ears) and accessories (such as fins, shells, and camouflage).

 To adapt to the ecosystem, the creatures have evolved, for example by developing sensors, accessories, and certain special behaviors.
 Each creature possesses these attributes with random parameters.

+The creatures will be simulated in a closed environment where they can collide with each other, which can result in their deaths.
+The creatures also have a randomly set age, represented as the number of steps they can move until they become dead.

+Here is a list of the accessories, sensors, and behaviors implemented:

 # Sensors: